-8. Barometric Altitude "Quick Calibrate" Touch Zone:
+12. Barometric Altitude "Quick Calibrate" Touch Zone:

-Touching the Ref Alt "Quick Calibrates" the Ref Alt to the Altitude Selector.
-This is quick and convenient way to sync and correct the Ref Alt for any residual error from the aircraft altimeter.
+Touching the Ref Alt - BARO label "Quick Calibrates" reference altitude to the Altitude Selector.
+This is quick and convenient way to sync and correct any residual error from the aircraft altimeter.
 Once the calibration is applied it will be retained in the app indefinitely until it is either removed (touching the "Touch Zone" again will remove the calibration) or another calibration is applied by repeating the process.
 The iPad's Barometric Sensor is very sensitive and is effected by the pressure in your cockpit in much the same way your aircraft's altimeter does when the alternate static source is selected.
 As a result, anytime you open or close outside vents in the cockpit, there will be a change in pressure.
-Practically speaking, you may have to recalibrate the Ref Alt every spring and fall as temperatures change.
+Practically speaking, you may have to recalibrate the reference altitude every spring and fall as temperatures change.